Articles and Features

 The long string of notable alumni includes Aaron Copland, Philip Guston, Jacob Lawrence, Martin Puryear, Amy Sillman, Clyfford Still, and Terry Adkins.

-Emerging as well as established artists who want to take part of the residency program can send applications and are judged solely on the quality of their work as the Yaddo corporation has a strong commitment to social egalitarianism, internationalism, and support of artists at political risk.
-The residency of the artists is usually around five weeks, during which they can focus on their work without interruption in a tranquil and supportive environment.
+Emerging as well as established artists who want to take part in the residency program can send applications and are judged solely on the quality of their work as the Yaddo corporation has a strong commitment to social egalitarianism, internationalism, and support of artists at political risk.
+The residency usually runs for five weeks, during which artists can focus on their work without interruption in a tranquil and supportive environment.

 Bussana Vecchia, Italy

 Everything started when clay artist Mario Giani, aka Clizia, visited Bussana Vecchia and decided to create an international art collective.
 Despite lacking every infrastructure at that time, the town soon attracted artisans and artists from everywhere, who restored the town using only local materials and debris.
-The town still keeps its medieval structure and, with its narrow and bustling streets, Mediterranean scrubs, olives and on rocky hills, is a magical place by itself.
+The town still keeps its medieval structure and, with its narrow and bustling streets, Mediterranean scrubs, olives, and rocky hills is a magical place by itself.

-Frescoes, paintings, installations, and murals disseminated across the city but also atelier and shops contribute to the vibrant and creative atmosphere.
+Frescoes, paintings, installations, and murals disseminated across the city but also ateliers and shops contribute to the vibrant and creative atmosphere.

-Since the town was officially abandoned, Bussana Vecchia was the ‘city without law’, where artists could be free to create without any restrictions.
-However, the art commune was regulated in the 1970s by a sort of constitution, which defined the rules of the town: there would be no private property; the buildings would be assigned to artists that needed them to produce art and, whether abandoned, they would be taken back by the community.
+Since the town was officially abandoned, Bussana Vecchia was a city with no laws, where artists were free to create without any restrictions.
+However, the art commune was regulated in the 1970s by a sort of constitution, which defined the rules of the town: there would be no private property; the buildings would be assigned to artists who needed them to produce art and, whether abandoned, they would be taken back by the community.

 Relevant sources to learn more